alexandreprl/amak/README.md

 The previous version of AMAK is still accessible on branch **v2**

+An example can be found at : https://github.com/alexandreprl/amak-example-ants

 # General #

 Amak is a framework aiming at facilitating the development of multi-agent systems.